I’ve heard tons of stories about founders been screwed by dev agencies and having to start the project over two or even three times. From scratch.

 Below you can also download this checklist in the PDF format.

 Use it and don’t get screwed by dev agencies!
-We love building stuff from scratch, finishing previous teams work is not that much fun 😉
+Our Software Consulting Company love building stuff from scratch, finishing previous teams work is not that much fun 😉

 Do you have your own story about hiring a software development agency?
 Share in the comments below!